 DevOps helps companies deliver greater value to customers, but the businesses reap benefits as well.

 This focus also encourages a mindset of innovation.
-Employees understand the benefits of continuously improving processes.
+Employees understand that improving processes is rewarded rather than frowned on.
 And innovation leads to shorter development lifecycles in predictable, repeatable routines.

 How to Measure the Success of DevOps